Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which "premium" neighborhoods open up at $500k in Vientiane in 2026?

-The premium neighborhoods that open up at $500k in Vientiane include the best pockets of Sisattanak District (often called the most desirable expat zone), central Chanthabouly near key business and dining areas, and select premium projects near the That Luang area or new economic zones in Xaysetha.
+At $500,000 in Vientiane, the premium neighborhoods that open up are the best parts of Sisattanak (often considered Vientiane's most desirable expat-friendly district), central Chanthabouly near the main business and services concentration, and select premium projects in Xaysetha near the Vientiane Special Economic Zone.

 What counts as "luxury" in Vientiane in 2026?